wevote/WeVoteReactNative/docs/installing/CLONING_CODE.md

 ## Other notes:

-This project has an active Wiki page with some uptodate notes.
+This project has an active Wiki page with some up-to-date notes.
 Take a look at [ReactNativeWiki](https://github.com/wevote/WeVoteReactNative/wiki)

 This list of preferred libraries might be dated (as of September 27, 2017):